rocky-linux/documentation/docs/guides/email/02-basic-email-system.md

 !!! question

-    **What is DNS zone?**<br/>A DNS zone is the specific portion of a DNS namespace that's hosted on a DNS server.
+    **What is DNS zone?** A DNS zone is the specific portion of a DNS namespace that's hosted on a DNS server.
 A DNS zone contains resource records, and the DNS server responds to queries for records in that namespace.
 A DNS server can have multiple DNS zones.
 Simply put, a DNS zone is the equivalent of a book catalog.

 ```bash
 # Modify data file